 VR issues a service authorization to confirm that the estimate is approved.
 The contractor does not begin work until the service authorization has been received from VR.

-22.4 Outcomes Required for Payment
+22.9 Vehicle Modification Equipment Outcomes Required for Payment

-For the contractor to be paid, the contractor must:
+For the contractor to receive payment , the contractor must:

-provide new, contracted VME as specified on the VR service authorization at the rate established in 22.5 Method of Payment;
+provide new, contracted VME as specified on the VR service authorization at the rate established in 22.7 Vehicle Modification Equipment Method of Payment;

 deliver the VME to the contractor's place of business on a date and time mutually agreed upon by the VR counselor, customer, and contractor within 45 days of the service authorization, or notify the caseload-carrying staff of the estimated delivery date before the service authorization is issued;